Professional Resources

 British National Formulary (BNF): The BNF is a joint publication of the British Medical Association and the Royal Pharmaceutical Society.
 It provides prescribers, pharmacists, and other healthcare professionals with independent up-to-date information about the use of medicines and includes key information on the selection, prescribing, dispensing and administration of medicines.
 Access to the BNF can be found here.
 It is also available as an app for your smartphone.

-Raising concerns: At some point in your training you may have concerns about what is happening at work and usually these concerns are easily resolved.
+Raising concerns: At some point during your training, you may have concerns about what is happening at work and usually these concerns are easily resolved.
 However, when a concern feels serious because it is about unlawful conduct, malpractice or possible dangers to the public, the environment, patients or your colleagues, it can be difficult to know what to do.
 NHSE ENE has created a signposting guide for Raising Concerns to inform you of the process and policies of how to raise concerns in different areas of your work and training.
 This signposting guide can be found here.